bilboque/NOT_FTP/README.md

 Use the makefile to build the light server and run it in the same wd as the makefile.
 (you can run this project with ./out/lightserver and ./out/client [ip] [port] or just ./out/client)

-## Note on the client server implementation
+## Note on the implementation
-The c code i wrote include posix syscall for file handling so you have to run this code on a posix OS.
+The code i wrote include posix syscall for file handling (open, read, write, ...) so you have to run this code on a posix OS.
 The fts_send utilitary function used by both client and server use the sendfile syscall wich isn't posix.(cf linux man 2 sendfile)
 If you run this code on macos or openbsd system it might not work so you have to rewrite fts_send code to follow posix norm.
 Only send regular files from client to server (no pipes, symlink, blockdevice ...).
-(it might work but i haven't run tests for those specifictypes of files)
+(it might work but i haven't run tests for those specific types of files)